1971: Rugby in Bloemfontein, first test Springboks vs the Frogs, the French. We drove over in Tabs’ car to watch.

 Meantime, Jack Nicholson has found some dop and we have to drink, and luckily this puts him to sleep and mellows the Glutz, who loves him less sleeping than awake; so we’re able to persuade him to make a bolt for it, hitting the Senekal dirt roads till we find the tar to Harrismith.
-(Another recollection has the Wildman pulling out a gun and taking potshots as the getaway car spins madly down the driveway, slewing sideways and throwing up stones which put Rambo off his aim.
+Stervis has a better hazy recollection of the Wildman pulling out a gun and taking potshots at us as the getaway car spins madly down the driveway, slewing sideways and throwing up stones which put Rambo off his aim.
 Luckily the resulting dust plume obscures us from view and saves our lives.

 To this day I can experience that weird, out-of-body sensation of “WTF are we DOING here?
 Am I in a bad movie or in a bad dream?!